At the time choosing Android seemed like a smart choice for phone makers. Many will now regret that decision.

 In one sense it did.
 Android accounts for the lion’s share of the market.
 About 85 percent of phones sold this year use the software.

 What Android didn’t do was establish a level playing field.
-Only one, maybe two companies has benefitted.
+Only one, maybe two companies have benefitted.

 The problem is one Android phone is much like every other Android phone.
 This means a cheap Android phone seems like a bargain compared with a more expensive Android one.